APiligrim/APiligrim/README.md

 <!--
 **APiligrim/APiligrim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 Nice to meet you.
-My name is Anastatiya.
+My name is Anastasiya.
 I'm a student and am passionate about creating unique web dev experiences as well as using technology & design as a tool to solve diverse problems.

 - 🔭 I’m currently working on ...
 [Greater Today](https://github.com/APiligrim/GreaterToday) project✨ and helping to organize the [CUNY Hackathon](http://cunyhackathon.tech/)✨
 - 🌱 I’m currently learning ...
 MERN Stack and Data Structures & Algorithms